aplteam/Launchy/Docs/Launchy_manual.md

 * specifying the workspace size
 * setting debug flags
 * specifying additional command line parameters
-* running (or ignoring) a user define setup.dyalog script
+* running (or ignoring) a user defined setup.dyalog script
 * starting the APL interpreter in elevated mode (admin right required)
-* specifying size and posn of edit and trace windows
 * giving the interpreter a Ride.
+* In case you have Ubuntu installed in WSL ([Windows subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10 "How to install WSL") then Launchy also allows you to start any of the versions of Dyalog APL installed on Ubuntu.

 Note that Launchy is a Windows-only application.